tordans/WPFBOGP/readme.txt

 * one fb:admin per meta tag now.
 Facebook decided having multiple in one field is no longer cool
 * added og:type blog for when on main blog page instead of wrapping that as type website
 * lot of code cleanup and better organization
+* change how og:url permalink is pulled to work around servers not adding trailing slashes

 = 2.0.7 =
 * fixes bug with certain plugins not showing description tags properly